 Dear traders, Adam Khoo here (the real one).
 It has come to my attention that scammers are using my name and reputation as a financial educator to solicit money from my students and online followers.
-This Adam Khoo scam has been troubling, to say the least.

 While my team has reported them to the relevant authorities, these scammers are rampant and sneak up everywhere.
 So I’m writing this post to protect everyone who trusts and follows me from losing their hard-earned money.